Were you or a loved one seriously injured in a motor vehicle accident?

 Your case’s potential for financial compensation increases when all responsible parties are correctly identified.
 When you work with our firm, your attorney’s first order of business will be to investigate the details of the accident to determine where any FMCSA regulations were breached, and who was responsible for the lapse.

-Things to Consider When Filing a Truck Accident Claim in Texas
+Things to Consider When Filing a Trucking or 18 Wheeler Accident Claim in Texas

 The injuries involved in a truck/passenger vehicle collision may be much more severe than in a passenger vehicle accident.
 It isn’t hard to see why, given the difference in size and weight between a large commercial truck and a typical car.
 Van Wey Law can help victims who have suffered serious injuries such as: